jglazar/notes/quant_interview/corporate_accounting.md

   high depreciation cost.
 2. SGA as % of total operating expense
   * 10%, 30%, 20%.
 Nordstrom needs many salespeople, while a manufacturer
   has a few consistent clients.
-Roughly acts as "economy-of-scale" metric.
+Roughly acts as "economy-of-scale" metric, where higher is better.
 3. What is Navistar's financing revenues/expenses
   * They issue payment plans for large purchases
 4. Taxes represent: